sergevar/paulgrahamblog/cleaned/ffb.md

 There should probably be multiple blacklists.
 A single point of failure would be vulnerable both to attack and abuse.

 ## Thanks

-Thanks to Brian Burton, Bill Yerazunis, Dan Giffin, Eric Raymond, and Richard Jowsey for reading drafts of this.